Trusted to Keep You Running

 River Valley Cooperative has partnered with RILCO, a local supplier, to provide customers access to premium oils, fluids, and other products.

-• WTI crude is currently down $2.62 trading at $70.34.
-ULSD NY and RBOB are down three cents.
-Propane is up a penny to start the week.
+• WTI crude is down $0.58 cents trading at $64.95.
+ULSD NY is up nearly four cents while RBOB is flat.
+Propane is down ½ cent to start the week.